I'm a provider

 Sipuleucel-T (Provenge®, Dendreon Corp.) is a new class of therapeutic agent used in the treatment of asymptomatic or minimally symptomatic, androgen-independent (hormone-refractory), metastatic prostate cancer.
 It consists of specially treated dendritic cells obtained from the patient with leukapheresis.
 The cells are then exposed in vitro to proteins that contain prostate antigens and immunologic stimulating factors, and then reinfused back into the patient.
-The cells are administered as 3 intravenous (IV) infusions, each infusion given approximately 2 weeks apart.
+At reinfusion, the cells are administered as 3 intravenous infusions given approximately 2 weeks apart.
 The proposed mechanism of action is that the treatment stimulates the patient’s own immune system to resist spread of the cancer.

-On April 29, 2010, the U.S. Food and Drug Administration (FDA) approved Provenge® (sipuleucel-T, Dendreon Corp.) via a Biologics Licensing Application (BLA) for "the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer."
-Provenge® is intended soley for autologous use.
-Approval was contingent on agreement of the manufacturer to conduct a postmarketing study, based on a registry design, to assess the risk of cerebrovascular events in 1,500 patients with prostate cancer who receive sipuleucel-T.
+On April 29, 2010, the U.S. Food and Drug Administration (FDA) approved Provenge® (sipuleucel-T, Dendreon Corp.) via a Biologics Licensing Application (BLA) for "the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer (for autologous use only)."
+Approval was contingent on agreement of the manufacturer to conduct a postmarketing study, based on a registry design, to assess the risk of cerebrovascular events in 1,500 men with prostate cancer who receive sipuleucel-T.

 Also, see the Gene-Based Tests for Screening, Detection and/or Management of Prostate Cancer medical policy.

 POLICYSipuleucel-T therapy (Provenge®) may be considered medically necessary in the treatment of asymptomatic or minimally symptomatic, metastatic, androgen-independent (hormone-refractory) prostate cancer.

-Sipuleucel-T therapy (Provenge®) is considered investigational in all other situations, including but not limited to treatment of hormone-responsive prostate cancer, treatment of those with moderate to severe symptomatic metastatic prostate cancer, and those with visceral (liver, lung or brain) metastases.
+Sipuleucel-T therapy (Provenge®) is considered investigational in all other situations, including but not limited to treatment of hormone-responsive prostate cancer, treatment of those with moderate to severe symptomatic metastatic prostate cancer, and treatment of visceral (liver, lung or brain) metastases.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.